JohnCode1/HomeLab/README.md

 This guide is designed to make setting up a homelab more accessible to those who are less involved in the technology world and to make the initial setup process easier and faster.
 I use this guide for my own personal homelab.

-**Disclaimer:** I do not take any responsibility for any hardware damage or security breaches that may occur when using this guide.

 ---

 ## 🎯 Who This Is For (And Who It Isn't)